 Few pediatricians probably imagined that their medical practice would involve helping families going through a breakup.

-But with more than 1 million children each year experiencing the divorce of their parents — sometimes with high levels of interparental conflict — this has become a common role for pediatricians.
+But with more than each year experiencing the divorce of their parents — sometimes with high levels of interparental conflict — this has become a common role for pediatricians.

 “These situations are very challenging to the pediatrician and family doctor, and in fact, these situations are typically beyond their training,” Gary Direnfeld, M.S.W., R.S.W., a social worker in Canada who specializes in helping separated and divorced parents, told Healthline.